-The UMC Cancer Center’s Breast Center of Excellence offers individualized care management strategies that include high risk screening, genetic testing and counseling for families, prophylactic surgeries, and emotional support/counseling for women.
+The UMC Cancer Center’s Breast Center of Excellence offers individualized care management strategies that include cancer screening for high-risk individuals, genetic testing and counseling for families, prophylactic surgeries, plus emotional support and counseling for women.

-Our specialized multidisciplinary team is made up of experts in breast health including:
+Our team is made up of breast health experts in fields that include:

 We work with you to develop a personalized risk-management plan.

-Benefits of receiving care at the UMC Risk Assessment and Prevention Program:
+Care at the UMC Risk Assessment and Prevention Program includes:

 - Patient-centered care focused on both you and your doctors making decisions about your management plan.